phoban01/flux-terragrunt-poc/README.md

 One of Terragrunt's strengths is the ability to reduce the repetition required for multi-environment, multi-account, and potentially, multi-region configurations; this repository contains a set of dummy Terraform resources (stacks) provisioned in such a setup, using Kustomize, Flux and the Terraform controller to achieve the same behavior.

-The structure of the repository is as follows:
+The structure of the repo and function of the various kustomizations is described below.

 ### Environments